 Applications are being accepted for nurse anesthesia schools or programs (programs) interested in applying for IFNA Accreditation.
-Three programs will be selected to complete the accreditation process which requires completion of all steps in the written procedure for accreditation as outlined in the International Federation of Nurse Anesthetists Anesthesia Program Approval Process (APAP) Operational Policies and Procedures.
+Two programs will be given the opportunity to complete the accreditation process which requires completion of all steps in the written procedure for accreditation as outlined in the International Federation of Nurse Anesthetists Anesthesia Program Approval Process (APAP) Operational Policies and Procedures.

 A nurse anesthesia program must meet the following requirements to be selected to complete the application process for Level #3 IFNA Accreditation.
 Approved expenses will be paid by IFNA.

 - The country where the program/school is located needs to be an IFNA member or become an IFNA member prior to hosting an IFNA onsite visit.